cqiann/Running-AlphaFold3/README.md

 ```
 For `modelSeeds: list[int]:` If you provide n random seeds, you will get n predicted structures, each with the respective random seed.
 You must provide at least one random seed.
 So in the example JSON file `modelSeeds: [1, 2, 3]` gives three predicted structures.

+The output of AlphaFold3 will be named after the job name you provide, so make sure to change the `"name"` field for each new job to avoid risks of overwriting.

 ## Output
+The output of the predicted structures will be in mmCIF format.
+The top-ranking prediction mmCIF is `<job_name>_model.cif`